-Placing a bet on the opposite side of an existing wager to guarantee profit or minimize loss.
+Placing a bet on the opposite side of an existing wager to reduce variance or model a defined return.

-Hedging involves betting against your original position to lock in a locked-in profit or limit potential losses.
+Hedging involves betting against your original position to define a return range or limit potential losses.
 It's most common with futures bets or parlays when you're one leg away from a big payout.

 The decision to hedge is ultimately a risk management choice.
 Mathematically, if your original bet still has positive expected value, hedging reduces your EV.
 But it also reduces your variance, which can be worth it for large sums.